-Syndicate 3623 (the 'syndicate') underwrites personal accident and sports insurance and market facilities at Lloyd's and reinsurance business ceded from Beazley's US admitted insurance company, Beazley Insurance Company, Inc. ('BICI').

-Syndicate 3623 has written market facility risks since 2018.
-The syndicate retained 10% of these risks in 2022, while reinsuring 90% to syndicate 5623 through a quota share arrangement.
-The syndicate acts as the host syndicate for syndicate 5623.
+In 2022, Syndicate 3623 (the 'syndicate') underwrote personal accident and sports insurance and market facilities at Lloyd's and reinsurance business ceded from Beazley's US admitted insurance company, Beazley Insurance Company, Inc. ('BICI').
+The syndicate retained 10% of the market facility risks it underwrote from 2018 to 2022, while reinsuring 90% to Syndicate 5623 through a quota share arrangement.